canonical/operator/docs/index.rst

 - :ref:`ops_pebble_module`, the Pebble client, a low-level API for Kubernetes containers;
 - :ref:`ops_testing_module`, the framework for unit testing charms in a simulated environment;

-You can write a charm in any way you want, but with the `ops` library you get a framework that helps you write consistent and readable charms following the latest best practices, reuse code, and separate typical charm concerns --- application state management from integration management or lifecycle management from testability.
+You can structure your charm however you like, but with the `ops` library, you get a framework that promotes consistency and readability by following best practices.
+It also helps you organize your code better by separating different aspects of the charm, such as managing the application’s state, handling integrations with other services, and making the charm easier to test.

 .. toctree::